The bottom line

 When we say that Clear Creek is borderline perfect, we’re referring to considerable advantages of enjoying a residence on the eastern side of the state line that bisects Lake Tahoe.
 Those who envision a liquidity event, work from a home office, or travel extensively may find a Nevada address a prudent choice.

 Tahoe is a unique destination, a lake literally bisected by the state line.
-The California side features nearly the highest income tax rate in the country.
+The California side features nearly the highest income tax rate in the country – especially now with new restrictions on deducting state and property taxes.
 The Nevada side, with its pristine eastern shore, is a natural wonderland with the equally wondrous advantages of a Nevada residency – no state income tax, no business tax and no inheritance tax.
 Our county also features the lowest real estate taxes of any county in Nevada.
 It raises the question, why live anywhere else at Tahoe?

 The Letter of the Law